What is bacterial endocarditis?

-In addition to a complete medical history and physical examination of your child, diagnostic procedures may include:
+In addition to a complete medical history and physical exam of your child, other tests may include:

 Echocardiogram (echo).
 A procedure that evaluates the structure and function of the heart by using sound waves recorded on an electronic sensor that produce a moving picture of the heart and heart valves.